smcatdle/grocery-kayak/README.md

 This is a fully useable webapp, Android app and micro-services backend system, with all the basic features to start an aggregate supermarket delivery business.
 The core part of the system is the supershop-price-engine module, which is an object oriented framework for managing the data analyzers from each of the various supermarket plugins.

 Anybody interested in contributing to a future system with Neural Network Algorithms and Kubernetes system, contact me at the address provided.

+Business opportunities and discussions regarding this project are welcome.